By: Albert McLean

 Specific examples of proving “attribution” are stated in the “Official Comments” to the UETA, as follows: “The person types his/her name as part of an email purchase order”; or “a person’s employee, under authority, types the person’s name as part of an email purchase order;” or “the person’s computer, programmed to order goods upon receipt of inventory information within particular parameters, issues a purchase order which includes the person’s name, or other identifying information, as part of the order.”

 The “Official Comments” to the UETA (section 109) offer additional guidance to attorneys and the courts on how to prove “attribution” as follows:

-Finally, the “Official Comments” provide guidance as to how another form of e-documents – facsimile transmissions, can be shown to be attributed to a person, as follows:
+Finally, the “Official Comments” guide as to how another form of e-documents – facsimile transmissions, can be shown to be attributed to a person, as follows:

 2. Comparison by the trier of fact or by expert witnesses with other documents which have been authenticated.
 In the context of electronically stored information, this can be fulfilled by comparing emails previously authenticated with the evidence in question.
 (Fed.
 R. Evid.
 901(b)(3)).

 3. Circumstantial evidence in the evidence itself.
 This rule is the most frequently used method to authenticate emails, as the content of what the email says can often authenticate it.
 (United States v.
 Siddiqui¸ 235 F. 3d 1318, 1322-23 [11th Cir.
 2000]).
 Another way to satisfy authentication is through hash marks, which are unique identifiers attached to electronic information, and metadata which also provides distinguishing information about the evidence.
 (Fed.
 R. Evid.
 901(b)(4)).